k78ma/quartz/content/3A/MTE 309/Radiation.md

 Another important radiation property of a surface is its **absorptivity** $\alpha$, which is the fraction of the radiation energy incident on a surface that is absorbed by the surface.
 Like emissivity, its value is in the range $0 \leq \alpha \leq 1$.
 A blackbody absorbs all radiation incident on it.
 That is, a blackbody is a perfect absorber ($\alpha=1$) as well as a perfect emitter.

 ## Kirchoff's Law
 In general, both $\epsilon$ and $\alpha$ of a surface depend on the temperature and the wavelength of the radiation.
-Kirchoff's law of radiation states that the emissivity and the absorptivity of a surface at a given temperature and wavelength are equal, $\epsilon(\lambda,T)=\alpha(\lambda,T)$
+Kirchoff's law of radiation states that the emissivity and the absorptivity of a surface at a given temperature and wavelength are equal, $\epsilon(\lambda,T)=\alpha(\lambda,T)$, for a body in thermal equilibrium.

 ## Net Heat Transfer
 Net radiation heat transfer is the difference between the rates of radiation emitted by the surface and the radiation absorbed.